 For a complete explanation of tuition benefits, please refer to the Tuition Remission Policy.

 Regular staff and faculty are eligible to participate if employed by the university for 1,000 or more hours per year.
 Participation in the plan may begin on the first of the month following employment.
 The appropriate enrollment forms must be completed and returned to the Human Resources Office.
-Drury will match employee contributions dollar for dollar up to 6% of a contract or appointment amount.
+Drury will match employee contributions dollar for dollar up to 6% of compensation each pay period.
+Compensation means the employee’s W-2 wages.
 The employee is fully vested at the time he/she begins participation.

 Regular staff and faculty scheduled to work for the university at least 20 hours per week for at least nine months each fiscal year may participate in the dental plan.
 Staff and faculty contribute 100% of the premium.